 The Lord detests lying lips but he delights in those who tell the truth (Proverbs 12:22)

-Each week we will give a special ‘Honesty ’ cross to those children who demonstrate good values and place their names on our St. Wulstan’s Values Tree.
+Each week we will give a special ‘Honesty ’ candle and certificate to those children who demonstrate good values and place their names on our St. Wulstan’s Values Tree.

 We hope your family will find these accompanying ideas helpful to explore together click here

 Please do remember, if you would like to share how your child shows a value at home, please do download a Values Feather and tell us all about it.